disruptiveplanets/AIME/code/density/readme.md

 ## June 29

 Computed new 5 dof average (done) and reworked plot so that the lumpy model skips out on the K2m fit.

+## Aug 8

+Running new core scan for vel and ori with finite element method and new run for lumpy.